hannasage/zine/README.md

 #### Template.ts

-This is the bread and butter of the framework.
-When a new `ZinePage` is created, it'll pass the page configuration into the `Template` constructor and get back the tools necessary for validation and rendering.
+This is the bread and butter of the framework: when I render a new page with a config, the config is fed into `Template.constructor` and it triages the process of validating and retrieving my bundled template, and gives me back two methods that help me validate, hydrate, and render my template.

-The `Template` object allows me to validate and render using this retrieved bundle.

 ```typescript
 const template = new Template(configFromServer);